 Finally, we cross a glass door to enjoy the best of the day.

-Walls at open sky imediatelly greet us.
+Walls at open sky greet us.
 We can — and should — climb them to feel deeper emotions and to get amazing views up there.

 Enjoy now this series of photos:

-Finally, at the bottom, further down, to the left, locate a bar.
+Finally, again at the bottom, further down, to the left, locate a bar.
 It can be your salvation during the visit (I explain this below).

 Warnings and tips for your visit

-Pay special attention if your visit happens in the Summer.
-Temperatures easily reach 40 degrees Celsius (104°F) in the Algarve.
-And Silves is even hotter compared to the entire region.
+Pay special attention if your visit happens in Summer, because temperatures (the real feel) often exceed 40 degrees Celsius (104 degrees Fahrenheit) in the Algarve, and Silves is even hotter compared to the entire region.
 I recommend sunscreen, sunglasses and head protection (hat or cap).
 Remember, please: It’s an open-air visit.

 Silves Medieval Fair

 As I mentioned in the beginning of this post, Silves Castle is part of the annual Silves Medieval Fair.
 I emphasize: If your visit happens in August, don’t miss this exciting event.

 Silves Castle opens every day except Christmas and New Year.